 If your customers are spread across multiple countries, this local production model is both eco-friendly and efficient.

 Apliiq is great if you want a streetwear or boutique fashion feel while staying sustainable.
-They offer made-to-order garments with options like organic cotton hoodies and recycled polyester jackets.
+Based in Los Angeles, they sit closer to a small-batch garment workshop than a typical POD warehouse, offering made-to-order pieces with options like organic cotton hoodies and recycled polyester jackets.

 Eco credentials: